Dilane05/multi-faker/README.md

 ## Countries supported

 Cameroon <br>
-Ivory Coast ,United States , Canada , Brazil , France , United Kingdom , Germany , Spain , Nigerai , South Africa , Ghana , Ethiopia , Kenya , Morocco , Algeria , India , China , Australia (coming soon)
+(coming soon) ...
+Ivory Coast ,United States , Canada , Brazil , France , United Kingdom , Germany , Spain , Nigerai , South Africa , Ghana , Ethiopia , Kenya , Morocco , Algeria , India , China , Australia
 ## Contributions

 We welcome contributions from the community.
 If you would like to contribute to this project, please follow these steps: